For Release:

 LMI@virginiaworks.gov

-RICHMOND— Virginia Works (the Virginia Department of Workforce Development and Advancement) announced today that the U.S. Bureau of Labor Statistics’ January 2024 Job Openings and Labor Turnover Survey (JOLTS) reports small increases in Virginia hires and quits.
+RICHMOND — Virginia Works (the Virginia Department of Workforce Development and Advancement) announced today that the U.S. Bureau of Labor Statistics’ August 2024 Job Openings and Labor Turnover Survey (JOLTS) reports a large decrease in Virginia total job separations.

-According to the most recent BLS JOLTS survey data, the number of January 2024 quits in Virginia increased by 6,000, or 6.3%, over the month and over the year.
+According to the most recent BLS JOLTS survey data, the number of August 2024 layoffs and discharges in Virginia fell by 30,000 over the month and by 26,000 compared with five years earlier.
 BLS JOLTS data provides information on all the pieces that go into the net change in the number of jobs.
 These components include job openings, hires, layoffs, voluntary quits, and other job separations (which includes retirements and worker deaths).
 Putting those components together reveals the overall change in payroll employment.
 JOLTS data is seasonally adjusted and describes conditions on the last business day of the month.
 Current month’s data are preliminary and the previous month’s data have been revised.

 graphic

-The number of hires in Virginia increased to 171,000 in January, an increase of 6,000 over the month but a decreased of 3,000 from January 2023.
+The number of hires in Virginia rose to 161,000 in August, an increase of 16,000 over the month and up by 8,000 from August 2023.
 JOLTS defines hires as all additions to the payroll during the month.
-The number of hires was 37 percent lower than the series high of 271,000 set in June 2020.
-Nationwide in January, the number of hires was little changed at 5.7 million.
-Hires decreased in state and local government education (-37,000).
-The largest increases in the hires level occurred in Pennsylvania (+57,000), North Carolina (+28,000), and Oregon (+19,000).
-The decreases occurred in Florida (-94,000), Texas (-64,000), and Arkansas (-10,000).
-In Virginia, the 4.1 hires rate was little up from December’s revised 3.9 percent rate.
-In January, the U.S. rate was little changed at 3.6 percent.
-The increases in the hires rate occurred in Oregon (+1.0 percentage point), Pennsylvania (+0.9 point), and Iowa (+0.7 point).
-The decreases occurred in Florida (-0.9 point) and Texas (-0.5 point).
-The Virginia hires-per-job-openings (HPJO) ratio edged up to .67 percent.
-Nationwide, it has hovered around two hires per three openings over the past year.
-This measure shows the rate of hiring compared to open jobs and is a proxy for time to fill positions.
+The number of hires was 40 percent lower than the series high of 267,000 set in June 2020.
+In August, the number of hires changed little at 5.3 million.
+The largest decreases in the hires level occurred in Illinois (-65,000), Michigan (-50,000), and Arizona (-34,000).
+The increase occurred in Florida (+94,000).
+In Virginia, the 3.8 hires rate increased from July’s revised 3.4 percent rate.
+In August, the rate of hires changed little at 3.3 percent.
+The largest decreases in the hires rate occurred in Arizona and Michigan (-1.1 percentage points each) and in Illinois (-1.0 point).
+The increase occurred in Florida (+0.9 point).

 graphic